 Students: I'm happy to answer your questions, provided I have the time in my schedule.
 HOWEVER, please check that I've not already covered your question below before you email.
 I tend to get asked very similar questions, so I'm happy for you to quote any of the following in your project - it will save us BOTH a lot of time!

 How do I develop a style?

-I get asked this a lot and think illustrators, especially students spend too much time and energy on the subject of 'style' - something that feels rather corporate.
-While visual identity is a consideration, your ideas and the way that you communicate them are much more important.
+I get asked this a lot and think illustrators, especially students spend too much time and energy on the subject of 'style'.
+While visual identity is crucial, your ideas and the way that you communicate them are much more important.
 I believe that students should concentrate on making good images with content that communicates their ideas clearly, and that fulfills a brief, rather than worrying about their brand.
 Everyone has an inherently different way of drawing, making and thinking, and therefore already has an innate style, so concentrate on being YOU and the rest will happen naturally.

 Where do you get your inspiration from?

 Inspiration is everywhere.
 For reference, I look at folk tales, films, documentaries and exhibitions.
-I also like to go location drawing.
+I also like to go location drawing around London.